Behavior Training: How to Keep a Dog From Being Possessive Over Bones

 Exercise 3: Great things happen when hands are in the food bowl!

-- Continue until you feed your dog's daily ratio.
+- Continue until you feed your dog's daily ration.

 Exercise 4: Great things happen when my owner takes my bone!

 - Fill the hollow bone with some peanut butter or a Kong stuffer.

 - Fill again with more peanut butter or a Kong stuffer.

 A Note About Safety

 - If your dog growls, you may be getting too close too fast.
 You must work under the threshold.